 The London Fetish Film Festival consists of film screenings (selected through an international open call), live art, exhibitions and talks focused on the fetish culture.
 It aims to provide artists and audience with a context which showcases and promotes cinematic values, artwork, and artistic projects exploring fetish, kink, BDSM, erotic art, whilst encouraging and celebrating a collective reflection on freedom of expression.

-Call for fetish films for the second edition of the LFFF.
+Call for fetish films for the third edition of the LFFF.

 This open call aims to celebrate the kink and fetish culture through the lenses of international filmmakers and artists, bringing together the old and the new generation.